Roundup and Chemical Reduction through Integrated Pest Management (IPM)

 For a YouTube video explaining our chemical reduction strategy in depth, click here.

-For an article about Rossmoor Roundup use, read here.
+For a PDF about Rossmoor Roundup use, read here.